 Given the capital expenditure forecasts reported elsewhere on today's agenda, and summarised in Section 5 below, there is no requirement to source long-term borrowing to fund capital expenditure in the second half of 2015/16.
 However, consideration will continue to be given as to whether borrowing now (for capital expenditure in 2016/17 or beyond) to secure historically low PWLB rates offers value compared with forward interest rate projections.
-Equally, consideration will continue to be given as to whether any forward borrowing opportunities offer value (would allow the Council to secure loans now at an agreed rate, to be drawn down at later dates when interest rates are forecast to be significantly higher.
-This would eliminate the majority of the cost of carry).
+Equally, consideration will continue to be given as to whether any forward borrowing opportunities (which would allow the Council to secure loans now, but draw down these lat later dates at interest rates that are significantly less than current market projections, and at the same time eliminate the majority of the cost of carry) offers value compared with forward interest rate projections.